mvromer/Blazor.WebAssembly.SingleSpa/README.md

 ## Building from source

-This repository is structured around the following idea: for a given version of ASP.NET Core, a submodule is located at `src/aspnetcore/<version>`, Each submodule is configured to pull the corresponding version tag from the `dotnet/aspnetcore` repository, e.g., `src/aspnetcore/7.0.11` pulls the commit of `dotnet/aspnetcore` tagged with `v7.0.11`.
+This repository is structured around the following idea: for a given major version `N` of ASP.NET Core, a submodule named `aspnetcore/N.x` is located at `src/aspnetcore/N.x`, Each submodule is configured to pull a version tag from the `dotnet/aspnetcore` repository matching the specified major version number, e.g., `src/aspnetcore/7.x` pulls the commit of `dotnet/aspnetcore` tagged with `v7.0.15`.

-Within this project's `patches` directory are a corresponding set of patches and scripts, one for each version of ASP.NET Core that has been tested.
-The `Build-PatchedBlazorWasm.ps1` script in each versioned directory will apply the patch located alongside it to the corresponding version of the ASP.NET Core repository and build the necessary components to produce a patched Blazor WASM startup script (i.e., `blazor.webassembly.js` for .NET 6 and .NET 7; this seems to be changing in .NET 8).
+Within this project's `patches` directory are a corresponding set of patches and scripts, one for each major version of ASP.NET Core that has been tested.
+The `Build-PatchedBlazorWasm.ps1` script in each versioned directory will apply the patch located alongside it to the corresponding version of the ASP.NET Core repository and build the necessary components to produce a set of patched Blazor WebAssembly assets, such as the `blazor.webassembly.js` startup script.

-The final Blazor WASM startup script is then copied to the appropriate location within the `src/Blazor.WebAssembly.SingleSpa` project so that when the final NuGet is built the startup script is in the correct package location.
+The final Blazor assets are then copied to the appropriate location within the `src/Blazor.WebAssembly.SingleSpa` project so that when the final NuGet is built the assets are in the correct package location.

 ### Installing prerequisites